-Let QCAT know in advance if you need an interpreter at the hearing.
-QCAT will usually arrange and pay for the interpreter.
+Let the Tribunal know in advance if you need an interpreter at the hearing.
+The Tribunal will usually arrange and pay for the interpreter.
 When applying for a hearing indicate on your application if you need an interpreter.

-If you are the respondent and need an interpreter at an upcoming hearing, contact QCAT as soon as you receive notice of the hearing date.
+If you are the respondent and need an interpreter at an upcoming hearing, contact the Tribunal as soon as you receive notice of the hearing date.